fDiosc/mcpmvp/mcp-mvp/README.md

 ## Dynamic Tool Discovery

-The server includes a new dynamic tool discovery feature to reduce token usage when working with large tool sets:
+The server includes an intelligent context-based tool discovery feature to reduce token usage when working with large tool sets.
+The system now implements the following behavior:

+1. If no context is detected in a message, no tools are loaded, regardless of whether it's the first message or later in a conversation.
+2. As soon as the model detects an intent/context, it will load only the tools relevant to that context.

+### Context Detection

+The system automatically analyzes user messages to identify relevant contexts:

+- **Jira context**: Detected when messages contain terms like "ticket", "issue", "sprint", or Jira issue keys (e.g., "PROJ-123")
+- **Notes context**: Detected for terms like "note", "memo", "write", "document"
+- **Agile context**: Detected for terms like "sprint", "agile", "scrum", "kanban"
+- **Other contexts**: Communication, search, documents, and users

 ### Using Dynamic Tools

 1. **API Endpoints**:
-   - GET `/tools` - Fetches tools based on context
+   - GET `/tools` - Fetches tools based on detected context
    - GET `/tools/metrics` - View token usage metrics
    - POST `/tools/metrics/reset` - Reset metrics

 2. **Query Parameters**:
-   - `context` - The current conversation context (e.g., "email", "finance")
+   - `context` - The current conversation context (e.g., "jira", "notes")
-   - `category` - Tool category (e.g., "communication", "search")
+   - `category` - Tool category (e.g., "retrieval", "creation")
    - `userId` - User identifier for personalized access

 3. **Client Library**: